Gemstones Explained: Types, Value, the 4 Cs & GIA Grading (2026)

 - Emerald: This rich green variety of beryl is known for its unique internal inclusions, often called a "jardin" (garden).
 Emerald symbolizes rebirth, fertility, and love.
 It is the May birthstone and requires careful handling due to its relative fragility compared to the other three.

-The term "semi-precious" encompasses a vast array of beautiful and desirable gemstones that, while often more abundant than the Big Four, possess unique charm and significant value.
+The term "semi-precious" covers a vast array of beautiful and desirable gemstones that, while often more abundant than the Big Four, possess unique charm and significant value.

 - Amethyst: A purple variety of quartz, amethyst ranges from pale lilac to deep violet.
-Historically associated with royalty and sobriety, it is a popular choice for amethyst jewelry and is the February birthstone.
+Historically associated with royalty and sobriety, it is the February birthstone.
+Learn more in our amethyst guide.

 - Topaz: This versatile gem occurs in a wide range of colors, including blue, yellow, pink, and the rare "Imperial" orange-pink.
-It symbolizes love and affection.
+Read our topaz jewelry guide for buying tips.

 - Opal: Renowned for its unique "play-of-color," opal can display a spectrum of shifting hues.
 Each opal is unique, making it highly prized by collectors.
 It is an October birthstone.

 - Aquamarine: A beryl variety like emerald, aquamarine is cherished for its serene blue to blue-green color, reminiscent of the sea.
-It represents youth, health, and hope.
+It is one of the March birthstones.

 Gemstone Meanings and Symbolism Chart

-Gemstones have long been imbued with symbolic meanings and connected to birth months, adding a layer of personal significance to jewelry.
+Gemstones have long been given symbolic meanings and connected to birth months, adding a layer of personal significance to jewelry.
+See our complete breakdown in the gemstones by month guide.

 | Month | Birthstone | Traditional Meaning & Symbolism |